Marshalltown’s Mural Season is Wrapping Up with Three More Murals

 The Arts & Culture Alliance is kicking off National Arts & Humanities Month with the addition of three more murals in Marshalltown.
-We are thrilled to welcome muralists Kim Carlino of Massachusetts and Jimmy Navarro of Des Moines to our community next week, while local artist, Melynda McCord and Landaca Czerniewski, will be painting at Great Western Bank in Downtown Marshalltown.
+We are thrilled to welcome muralists Kim Carlino (pictured above) of Massachusetts and Jimmy Navarro of Des Moines to our community next week, while local artist, Melynda McCord and Landaca Czerniewski, will be painting at Great Western Bank in Downtown Marshalltown.

 Amber Danielson, Executive Director of the Arts & Culture Alliance shared, “these final three mural projects will officially wrap up our 2021 mural season and help us celebrate Arts & Humanities month in a big way.
 It has been a busy year for the Marshalltown Mural program and we couldn’t be happier about the succuss we have had in the first two years of launching this program in our community.”

 In the spring, the Marshalltown Mural program began with completing the Schools Sidewalk Safety project (Lauren Gifford of Ames), included eight sidewalk murals at the remaining schools in Marshalltown.
 To kick-off the summer, we partnered with McGregors Furniture & Mattress (Jordyn Brennan of Minneapolis), the Animal Rescue League (Julie Bousum of Marshalltown) and The Studio Wahl (Rebecca Wagner of Des Moines).
 Heading into fall, we welcomed Baltimore artist, Nether410 to complete Marshalltown’s largest mural to date at the Tremont Building.
 As we wrap up the mural season this fall, another three murals will be added to our community.

 Rotary Club of Marshalltown – 13th Street District: